seandenigris/XML-Parser/repository/XML-Parser.package/XMLNodeWithElements.class/README.md

 This class represents a node with elements.
-You will likely use its API through XMLDocument or XMLElement objects.
+You will likely use its API through its subclasses instead.

-To retrieve child elements by name, you can send any of the #element- messages under "accessing."
-These messages accept both qualified and unqualified names and have constant time complexity.
-The #firstTag- messages search the receiver and its descendants using depth-first traversal for specific elements, and the #tagsNamed- messages iterate over descendent elements also using depth-first traversal.
+Instances provide "accessing" messages to retrieve child elements by their name and namespace information.
+The #elementAt: forms return the first matching element, while the #elementsAt: forms return all matching child elements.

+As with node enumeration in the superclass, there are two different modes of enumeration: the #elements* enumerating messages that enumerate child elements only, and the #allElements* forms that enumerate all descendent elements, including the receiver if it is an element (but not if it is a document), using depth-first traversal.

+The #findElementNamed:* forms can be used to search using depth-first traversal for a specific element.
+Searching will start with the receiver if it is an element.

+All element name matching is done using both the qualified and local name of elements, so 'prefix:element-name' will only match 'prefix:element-name' while 'element-name' will match 'element-name', 'prefix:element-name' or 'different-prefix:element-name' and so on.